LunaAmora/4orth/README.md

 ### Bootstrapping

 Since Porth is self-hosted you will need to bootstrap it first.
 Follow Porth [bootstrapping](https://gitlab.com/tsoding/porth#bootstrapping) instructions on how to do that.
-(4orth includes the original porth compiler with the -porth option, so you can use the 4orth executale instead to bootstrap/update itself)
+(4orth includes the original porth compiler with the -porth option, so you can use the 4orth executable instead to bootstrap/update itself)

 Secondly you will need to install:
 - [WABT](https://github.com/WebAssembly/wabt)